-|Order of Elements||Element & Punctuation Following the Element||Example(s)|
+Element & Punctuation Following the Element

 Refers to page numbers (pp.) NOT to a place of publication (unless deemed necessary), could refer to a DOI or database URL for an article

 ~4:30 provides a really good explanation of source and containers starting about 50 seconds in (Marquette University Libraries)